MchainNetwork/cosmos-awesome/README.md

 ### Asset Issuance

 - [Noble](https://nobleassets.xyz/) - The premier asset issuance chain in Cosmos, offering security, liquidity, compliance, standardization, and neutrality for projects needing access to natively issued assets like USDC.
+- [AssetMantle](https://www.assetmantle.one/) - A suite of products that fosters a distributed NFT economy, enabling users to develop NFT collections, marketplaces, and storefronts.
+The platform promotes a network of distributed environments with the world state exclusively stored in the AssetMantle chain.

 ### Asset Management